Joost, please introduce yourself to our readers.

 Why do you focus so much on WordPress?

-How did you come up with an idea to create WordPress plug-ins?
+How did you come up with the idea to create a WordPress plugin?

 I was looking for a new job, clearly unhappy and not functioning very well in my position at the time, when my wife showed me this job for an SEO.
 I’d played around with search engines a bit, knew my way around all the HTML and CSS standards so I got hired.
 To be honest, until my wife showed me that job opening, I’d never considered becoming an SEO.
 I’ll be eternally grateful to her for showing it to me (and for marrying me and bearing my children, but that’s another thing altogether).